 2) An original Birth Certificate with an Apostille stamp.
 Translate to Italian by a legal translator showing the names of both parents

 3) Evidence of termination of a previous marriage

 4) Atto Notorio witnessed by 2 people.
-This is a declaration stating there is no obstacle to marriage according to the laws of which the citizen is subject in the United States
+This is a declaration which states that there is no obstacle to marriage, according to the laws of which the citizen is subject in the United States

 All documents originating outside of Italy must be translated.
 Authenticate them at the nearest Italian Consulate having jurisdiction over the place of issuance in the U.S.